-The following table sets forth the shares of the Company's Common Stock, par value \$.10 per share (the only class of stock issued and outstanding), owned beneficially by each person who, as of March 29, 2019, is known by the Company to have owned beneficially more than 5% of the outstanding Common Stock.
+The following table sets forth the shares of the Company's Common Stock, par value \$.10 per share (the only class of stock issued and outstanding), owned beneficially by each person who, as of March 31, 2020, is known by the Company to have owned beneficially more than 5% of the outstanding Common Stock.
 Regarding the shares referenced in footnote (1) below, the beneficial owner has both sole voting power and sole investment power, except for those shares held by his spouse as noted.

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Kenneth H. Globus c/o United-Guardian, Inc. 230 Marcus Blvd., Hauppauge, NY 11788 1,362,053 (1) 29.6% Dr. Betsee Parker P.O.
-Box 2198, Middleburg, VA 20118 354,133 (2) 7.7% Mario J. Gabelli One Corporate Center, Rye, NY 10580 278,377 (3) 6.1%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Kenneth H. Globus c/o United-Guardian, Inc. 230 Marcus Blvd., Hauppauge, NY 11788 1,334,853 (1) 29.1% Dr. Betsee Parker P.O.
+Box 2198, Middleburg, VA 20118 354,133 (2) 7.7% Mario J. Gabelli One Corporate Center, Rye, NY 10580 258,101 (3) 5.6%

-- (1) Includes 301,027 shares held directly in his own name, and another 1,061,026 shares held beneficially as follows: 760,000 shares as joint Trustee of the Alfred Globus Testamentary Trust, as to which he has sole voting rights and shared investment power, and 301,026 shares held by his wife. - (2) As of March 25, 2019, based upon information provided to the Company by representatives of Ms. Parker. - (3) Based on statements made in filings with the SEC by Mario Gabelli, GGCP, Inc., Teton Advisors, Inc., Gabelli Funds, LLC, GAMCO Asset Management Inc. and GAMCO Investors, Inc. as of December 31, 2018.
-Some of the shares of Common Stock beneficially owned by Mr. Gabelli are also beneficially owned by certain of the entities making the filings.
-However, none of such entities reported beneficial ownership of shares constituting more than 5% of the outstanding shares of Common Stock of the Company.
+- (1) Includes 287,427 shares held directly in his own name, and another 1,047,426 shares held beneficially as follows: 760,000 shares as joint Trustee of the Alfred Globus Testamentary Trust, as to which he has sole voting rights and shared investment power, and 287,426 shares held by his wife. - (2) As of April 1, 2020, based on information provided to the Company by a representative of Dr. Betsee Parker. - (3) As of December 31, 2019, based on information provided to the Company in regard to ownership of Company stock by Mario Gabelli, GGCP, Inc., Teton Advisors, Inc., Gabelli Funds, LLC, GAMCO Asset Management Inc., and GAMCO Investors, Inc. Some of the shares of Common Stock beneficially owned by Mr. Gabelli are also beneficially owned by certain of the other related entities.
+However, none of such entities individually reported beneficial ownership of shares constituting more than 5% of the outstanding shares of Common Stock of the Company.